wintercms/docs/database/relations.md

 ## Dynamically defining a relation

-Using Winter's powerful [extension capabilities](../services/behaviors), you can dynamically add additional relations to models at run-time, in both the property style and the method style.
+Using Winter's powerful [extension capabilities](../services/behaviors), you can dynamically add additional relations to models at run-time, in both the property style and the method style, allowing you to extend the functionality of models in other plugins, or in the core of Winter CMS.

-Within a [plugin boot method](../plugin/registration#registration-file), you can extend a given model to add additional relations:
+Within a [plugin boot method](../plugin/registration#registration-file), you can extend a given model to add additional relations like the following:

 ```php
 <?php